Trading company Pegasus Markets and NZ director Michael Reps guilty of financial register misuse

 Pegasus Markets Ltd and Michael Reps were charged by the Financial Markets Authority (FMA) in February 2018 with breaching the Financial Service Providers (Registration and Dispute Resolution) Act (FSP Act).

-It was one of only a handful of such prosecutions in the country.
+It was one of only a handful such prosecutions in the country.

 Read More